Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/_index.md

 ## Template as Value

-You can use any of the the current request headers, query parameters, and captured URI groups as templates to populate supported config fields.
+You can use any of the current request headers, query parameters, and captured URI groups as templates to populate supported config fields.

 | Request Parameter | Template